AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 Using 4 MPI ranks, the simulation takes approximately 13 mn, so plenty of time to get a warm beverage.
-Looking at the solution after 500 steps (~3.2 ms), fine boxes can be found around the EB and the along the flame.
+Looking at the solution after 500 steps (~3.2 ms), fine boxes can be found around the EB and along the flame.
 This is consistent with `PeleLMeX` default behavior which consists of refining the EB up to the finest level, and the refinement criterion specified in the `Refinement CONTROL` block near the end of the input file: ::